Development guide #

 So for example if you want to run the

-export FLAVOUR=classic (you may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time)
+You may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time (eg.

 - Then edit the config (especially the secrets) for the current flavour in